Naval Ordnance Laboratory: Administration area

-This 1960s-era postcard image shows the NOL Administration Building and golf course as seen from New Hampshire Ave.
+This 1960s-era postcard image shows the NOL Administration Building and an employee-built golf course as seen from New Hampshire Ave.
 After renovation for use by the FDA it still looks much the same, with "Naval Ordnance Laboratory" still carved in stone above the main entrance.

+Building 1 through 4 were arranged in a quadrangle nearest the New Hampshire Avenue entrance.
+These buildings held administrative offices and project offices.
+Building 5 intersected with 1 and 4, and held convenience stores, including a barber shop and the credit union.
+It terminated in a large cafeteria.
+White Oak was still farmland in the 1940s.

 The 100 Area

 A total of 11 buildings, connected by wide underground tunnels consisting of Administration and the main laboratory complex, which included corrosion and battery research among many other specialties.